Build fast. Keep privacy in the stack

 StoffelVM runs on encrypted inputs.
 Nobody sees the raw data.
 Not you.
 Not us.

-Train better models without centralizing sensitive data.
-Compute global weight updates while raw gradients stay distributed.
+Compute model updates over shares while raw gradients stay distributed.

 Can't we just anonymize the data?